ideal-lab5/idn-sdk/pallets/idn-manager/README.md

 - **Active:** The subscription is active and randomness is being distributed.
 - **Paused:** The subscription is temporarily paused and randomness distribution is suspended.
+- **Finalized:** The subscription has been finalized and cannot be modified or reactivated.

 ## Configuration